-Group Inc. has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2022.
+Group Inc. has been accepted into the Compliance Assurance Process program by the IRS for each of the tax years from 2013 through 2023.
 This program allows Group Inc. to work with the IRS to identify and resolve potential U.S. federal tax issues before the filing of tax returns.
-The fieldwork for tax years through 2018 has been completed.
-The final resolution of the audit for tax years through 2018 is not expected to have a material impact on the effective tax rate of Group Inc. or the Company.
-The 2019 and 2020 tax years remain subject to post-filing review.
+All issues for the 2011 and 2012 tax years have been resolved and completion is pending final review by the Joint Committee on Taxation (JCT).
+During 2022, Group Inc. reached an agreement with IRS Appeals on the remaining issues for tax years 2012 through 2019.
+Subject to final review by JCT, this agreement will not have a material impact on the effective tax rate.
+During 2022, the fieldwork for the 2020 tax year was completed and the final resolution is not expected to have a material impact on the effective tax rate.
+The 2021 tax year remains subject to post-filing review.

-Note 11.
+Note 12.
 Shareholder's Equity

 The Company is authorized to issue up to 370,000 shares of common stock with a par value of \$1.00 per share.
-As of both December 2021 and December 2020, there were 370,000 shares outstanding.
-Hence, as of both December 2021 and December 2020 all of the shares were held by Goldman Sachs Non-US Americas Holdings LLC.
-Distributions out of additional paid-in capital or retained earnings are unrestricted to the extent that the statutory requirements are met as described in Note 12.
+As of both December 2022 and December 2021, there were 370,000 shares outstanding.
+Hence, as of both December 2022 and December 2021 all of the shares were held by Goldman Sachs Non-US Americas Holdings LLC.
+Distributions out of additional paid-in capital or retained earnings are unrestricted to the extent that the statutory requirements are met as described in Note 13.

-The company made a dividend distribution of \$30 million out of retained earnings and a return of capital distribution of \$10 million during the year 2021.
-There were no capital contributions or distributions in 2020.
+The Company made a dividend distribution of \$30 million out of retained earnings and a return of capital distribution of \$10 million during both 2022 and 2021.

-Note 12.
+Note 13.
 Statutory Requirements